NuevoFoundation/workshops/content/english/microbit-distance-checker/signal-strength.md

 draft: false
 ---

-Now that our micro:bit knows how strong the signal it got is, we need to use that to figure out how close we are.
+Now that our micro:bit knows how strong the signal it is receiving is, we need to use that to figure out how close we are.
 Click on the Logic section and grab the "if true then / else" block.
 Drag that inside the radio received block, just under where we set the strength variable.
 Go back into the Logic section and drag the 0 = 0 comparison on top of the true on the "if true then" line.
 You code should now look like this:

 ![Workspace with if/then/else statement added to event block](../img/addedLogic.png)

-Next, we'll tell our micro:bit computer how to tell whether we're 6 feet (2 meters) apart.
+Next, we'll tell our micro:bit microcontroller how to tell whether we're 6 feet (2 meters) apart.
 Open the variables menu and select the bubble that just says "strength" and drag that on top of the first zero in our if block so it says `if strength = 0 then`.
 Now, click on the equal (=) sign to make a list of different symbols appear.
 Choose the greater than (>) symbol.
 Lastly, click on the last zero in our if statement and replace it with `-67`.
 Your pink "on radio received" block should now look like this:

 ![Workspace with if/then/else statement added to event block](../img/completedCondition.png)